 Romanian Traditional blouses – Ia

 What can be more meaningful than a handmade blouse which tells the story of the region it comes from?
-Wherever you travel to Romania, you’ll see these stunning blouses on which artisans wove intricate embroideries and colourful patterns specific to their own local heritage.
+Wherever you travel to Romania, you’ll see these stunning blouses on which artisans wove intricate embroideries and colorful patterns specific to their own local heritage.
 Usually, an Ia is made of white cotton cloth, flax or silk, and it can be worn easily in combination with modern clothes, like jeans.
 In fact, many fashion designers were inspired by the Romanian traditional garments, not to mention photographers and painters.
 We’ll mention just one, the famous painting ‘La blouse roumaine’ by Henri Matisse.
 These wonderful traditional blouses can be purchased from the local artisans’ fairs, souvenir shops and even online shops.

 Last, but not least, a handmade ceramic would be a great Romanian souvenir or gift to your family.
 This is one of the few traditional crafts that are still popular and quite common in traditional fairs or souvenir shops.
-One of the most famous ceramics centre in the country is in Horezu, Valcea country.
+One of the most famous ceramics center in the country is in Horezu, Valcea country.
 The artisans use a unique technique that was passed to them by their fathers and grandfathers.
 Their style is easy recognizable because of the recurrence of some elements like roosters, snakes, stars, the three of life of sun.
 The historical and traditional importance of this crafts was acknowledged worldwide, in 2012, when UNESCO put it on the Representative List of Intangible Cultural Heritage of Humanity.